princenyamadi/princenyamadi/README.md

   - Mobile development
   - Web development
  ### I also love working with
-  - IoT tools and gagets
+  - IoT tools and gadgets